cstratopoulos/camargue/README.md

     cp scripts/Makefile.template.UWlinux Makefile

-The compiler and CPLEX directories are already specified, so you just need to do the steps below concerning symlinks to Concorde.
+The compiler and CPLEX directories are already specified, so you just need to do the steps below concerning symlinks to Concorde, and installing externals.

 Camargue is a C++11 application, so most importantly you will need a compiler that is compliant with most of the C++11 standard.
-In fact the code has been tested with GCC 4.7, which technically does *not* support the C++11 standard in full.
+In fact the code has been developed and tested with GCC 4.7, which technically does *not* support the C++11 standard in full.
 Anything after 4.7 or later should be fine, and `g++` on a Mac (which is actually an alias of Apple `clang`) should be fine too.
 Your compiler should be specified by editing the `CC` definition in the `Makefile`.
 A bit more detail and example options are given there.

 Camargue relies heavily on two main external dependencies:
 - The TSP solver/combinatorial optimization library